 Is there a more classic New York Thanksgiving than dinner overlooking the famed Rockefeller Center ice skating rink?
 Indulge with a three-course, prix fixe menu that starts with a choice of kale salad, crispy pork belly, and roasted beet salad and stars roasted Vermont turkey, short ribs, salmon, and duck breast.
-Finish with your choice of pumpkin pie, chocolate mousse, cheesecake, or spiced apple pie—then work off the calories by lacing up some ice skates.
+Finish with your choice of pumpkin pie, chocolate souffle cake, cheesecake, or apple pie—then work off the calories by lacing up some ice skates.
 Dinner costs $79 for adults and $25 for the children's menu.
 (Note: This dinner is not for the strict vegetarian or vegan; almost all dishes have some meat.)
 Visit the website for reservations.

 The Capital Grille — Downtown and Midtown

 The three Capital Grille locations in NYC dish up a scrumptious family-friendly Thanksgiving meal with a three-course prix fixe for grown-ups and a children's plate for tykes that comes loaded with all the fixings (roasted turkey, brioche stuffing, green beans, mashed potatoes, and gravy, plus homemade ice cream).
 This year's Thanksgiving menu will be available in late October.
 Call or make a reservation online.

 A mini version of the Thanksgiving prix fixe at American Cut Midtown is available for kids (at a mini price).